Encouraging exercise in the hospital

 Johan likes to think along!

-encouraging exercise in the hospital
+Why encourage exercise in the hospital?

 Approach